tydingsl/professional-experience/README.md

 # Professional Experience

 This repository is a kind of training manual for students in D&E computer science Professional Experience courses.
-Each student has their own copy of the repository, so it is also used as your pesonnel file for performance reviews, plans, etc.
+Each student has their own copy of the repository, so it is also used as your personnel file for performance reviews, plans, etc.

 Professional Experience courses create a simulated work environment, and that shapes the language that we use.
 We are running a company.
 You are not "students", you are "staff".
 We have "clients".
 You have "teammates", not "classmates".
 We don't hold "class", we have "meetings".